cardboard-iguana/cardboard-iguana.com/log/2022-06-09-aws-deep-dive.md

 ## AWS Essentials

-Today I’ll be finishing up the “AWS Essentials” YouTube playlist put together by the Linux Academy.
+Today I'll be finishing up the "AWS Essentials" YouTube playlist put together by the Linux Academy.

 REFERENCES: